v1peridae/fjaril-lang/README.md

 ### ˖ ࣪⊹༘ Contributing

 All contributions are welcome!
-Whether you're fixing bugs, adding new features, or simply suggesting cool new ideas.
-There's no limit to how you can contribute everyone can help make Fjäril into something beautiful <3
+Whether you're just fixing bugs, adding new features, or suggesting cool new ideas.
+There's no limit to how you can contribute & everyone is more than welcomed to help make Fjäril into something beautiful <3

 ### ࿐ᯓᡣ𐭩 License

+Fjäril is open-source and released under the **MIT License**.
+This means you're free to use, modify, and distribute the language however you like, as long as you include the original copyright and license notice.
+Whether you're using it for personal projects or creating something for the community, Fjäril is here for you to enjoy and share!
+For more details, check out the full MIT License in the repository.

-made with ♡ by v1peridae <br><br>
+<br><br>made with ♡ by v1peridae <br><br><br>
 ⠀⠀⠀⠀⣀⣀⣀⣀⣀⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢴⣤⣄⠀⠀⠀⠀⠀⢀⣤⣶⠄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⣀⡀⠀⠀⠀⠀
 ⢴⣾⣿⣿⣿⣏⣉⣉⣉⣛⣛⣻⣿⣶⣦⣤⣀⠀⠀⠀⠀⠀⠀⠙⢷⠀⠀⠀⢠⡟⠀⠀⠀⠀⠀⠀⢀⣠⣤⣶⣾⣿⣛⣛⣋⣉⣉⣉⣿⣿⣿⣿⣶⠄
 ⠀⠙⢿⣿⣿⣿⡁⠀⠀⣉⡿⠋⠉⠉⠙⠛⠻⢿⣦⣄⠀⠀⠀⠀⠘⣇⠀⢀⡟⠀⠀⠀⠀⢀⣤⣾⠿⠛⠋⠉⠉⠉⠻⣏⡉⠀⠈⣹⣿⣿⣿⠟⠁⠀